openebs-archive/openebs-docs/docs/ugcstor.md

 - bucket : Provide the bucket name created on the cloud provider.
 Eg: gcpbucket
 - prefix : Prefix for backup name.
 Eg: cstor
 - backupPathPrefix: Prefix for backup path.
 Eg: newbackup.
 This should be same as `prefix` mentioned in `05-backupstoragelocation.yaml` for keeping all backups at same path.
 For more details , please refer [here](https://velero.io/docs/v1.0.0/api-types/backupstoragelocation/).
 - Provider : Provider name.
-Eg: gcp, aws, etc
+Eg: gcp or aws
 - region : Provide region name if cloud provider is AWS or use `minio` if it is a MinIO bucket.

 For configuration parameter of `AWS/MinIO` in `volumesnapshotlocation`, refer `https://velero.io/docs/v1.0.0/api-types/backupstoragelocation/`.